RADSeg: Unleashing Parameter and Compute Efficient Zero-Shot Open-Vocabulary Segmentation Using Agglomerative Models: Experiments

 \textbf{Effectiveness of \methodname{} components}. \cref{tab:ablation_hier} summarizes 2D OVSS performance across datasets for evaluating our attention and refinement components.
 Notably, SCRA and SCGA provide consistent improvements with an average +2\%, and +1.4\% respectively, at negligible computational overhead.
 RADIO-SAM refinement improves by another +2\% yet slows down the pipeline by 3$\times$.
 Regardless, \methodname{}+ (which includes RADIO-SAM refinement) remains significantly faster than competing methods.

 \textbf{Can RADIO improve baseline approaches?} To demonstrate RADIO's broader applicability in OVSS beyond \methodname{}, we adapt some of the previous approaches that can readily benefit from the backbone.
-Specifically, we use RADIOv3 with adapted SigLIP2 features and incorporate neighbor aware \cite{hajimiri2025naclip}, residual \cite{yang2025resclip}, and proxy attention \cite{lan2024proxyclip}. \cref{tab:attention-ablation} highlights how replacing CLIP with RADIO can provide significant consistent improvements in mIoU, and efficiency, \textbf{showing RADIO's potential as a backbone for OVSS}.
+Specifically, we use RADIOv3-b with adapted SigLIP2 features and incorporate neighbor aware \cite{hajimiri2025naclip}, residual \cite{yang2025resclip}, and proxy attention (with RADIO adapted DINO/SAM) \cite{lan2024proxyclip}. \cref{tab:attention-ablation} highlights how leveraging RADIO can provide significant consistent improvements in mIoU, and efficiency, \textbf{showing RADIO's strong potential as a backbone for OVSS}.